Insurance Claims Officer

 Insurance claims officers may do some or all of the following:

-- analyse the claim and decide whether it is covered by the policy
+- analyse claims and decide whether they are covered by policy

 - make recommendations for the settlement of claims